ali-em/writeups2021/S4CTF/bisquite/README.md

 ![binwalk output](screenshots/binwalk.png)

 So there is a file system from address 1099776 that we probably can mount it.
-But first we can skip the first 1099776 bytes.
+But first we should skip the first 1099776 bytes.

 So we skip the first bytes and output it in a file called `out`, using `dd` command as below: